Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Datasets and methods

 We produce four versions of the Compton-$y$ maps: minimum-variance (MV), CMB-nulled (CMB-free), CIB-minimized (\cibfree) and Radio-minimized (\radiofree), using the LC and constrained-LC (cLC, \citealt{remazeilles11}) techniques.
 More specifically, as described in \S\ref{sec_map_bundles_cross_spectra}, we combine our observations into multiple map bundles and produce four versions of the Compton-$y$ maps for each bundle.
 This bundling-approach is to avoid the noise bias when calculating the power spectrum and more details are provided in \S\ref{sec_map_bundles_cross_spectra}.
 The cLC approach allows minimizing the contribution from particular components.
 In cLC, the weights for each channel change compared to MV-LC based on the component being nulled or minimized.
 For this, we assume a spectral energy distribution (SED) to either remove or minimize CMB, CIB, and radio contamination \citepalias[see Eq.(2) of][]{raghunathan23}.
 We use the differential CMB temperature units $\Delta T_{\rm CMB} = \Delta I_{\nu} \left[ \frac{\partial B_{\nu}(T, \nu)}{\partial T} \left. \right\vert_{T_{\rm CMB}} \right]^{-1}$ with respect to the average $T_{\rm CMB} = 2.7255 {\rm K}$ where $\nu$ is the observed frequency \citep{planck13-9}.
 In these units, the SED for CMB is unity in all frequency bands.
 We model the frequency dependence of the radio sources using a power law with $\Delta I_{\nu} \propto \nu^{\alpha_{\rm radio}}$ with $\alpha_{\rm radio} = -0.76$ \citepalias{reichardt21}.
 For CIB, we use a modified blackbody formalism of the form $\Delta I_{\nu} \propto \nu^{\beta_{\rm CIB}} B_{\nu}(T_{\rm CIB})$ where $T_{\rm CIB}$ is the temperature, $\beta_{\rm CIB}$ is the emissivity index, and $B_{\nu}(T)$ is the \planck{} function.
 We use the grid‑search procedure described in \citetalias{raghunathan23} to determine the values of $T_{\rm CIB}$ and $\beta_{\rm CIB}$ that minimize the level of CIB contamination in the \agora{} simulations over $\ell \in [\lminforps, \lmaxforps]$, given the noise properties of each frequency band.
 It is important to note that this method yields the lowest possible CIB residual for the chosen set of frequency bands and their associated noise levels; however, it does not guarantee that the resulting CIB residual is smaller than the tSZ signal itself.
 To account for this, as well as the fact that the SED used for the \cibfree{} map is based on \agora, we perform numerous checks in \S\ref{sec_cib_residuals} to ensure that any residual CIB contamination is much smaller than the desired tSZ signal.
+Another possible strategy is to use the moment-based CIB nulling technique, which removes the contribution from a chosen CIB SED as well as its first derivative, following \citet{chluba17} and as demonstrated in \citet{madhavacheril20, coulton24}.
+However, this method introduces a noise penalty and increases CMB residuals, both of which lead to a substantial growth in the final uncertainties \citep[see Fig.~15 of][]{coulton24}.
+For these reasons, we do not adopt this approach here.